porterjamesj/website/content/hiking/lt23/day19/index.md

 {{< oneimage src="images/shelter.jpg" caption="Buchanan Lodge">}}

 Arriving at the shelter, who should I find sitting on the porch but...
 Stiltz and Mooch!
-We have the place to ourselves and its fun to hang out and goof around.
+We have the place to ourselves and it's fun to hang out and goof around.
 Hang Ten, a buddy of theirs who they hiked with in the southern section, and who I met briefly at the Inn at the Long Trail, is planning to meet up with us tomorrow before Mt.
 Mansfield and hike with us 'til then end.

 I will admit I'm feeling a little tired of hiking together.
 Not because of Stiltz and Mooch—they're great companions.
 I'm just missing the solitude I had in the earlier parts of the hike.
 In all things balance, I suppose.
 I'll try to find a way to hike by myself more in the coming days.
 I really enjoyed it today.